 Round Silver Sun Face Buckle [SOLD]

-Tommy Jackson comes from a family of jewelers.
+Tommy Jackson came from a family of jewelers.
 He learned jewelry making from his parents, Martha and Gene Jackson.
-He is a graduate of the University of Arizona, with a bachelor’s degree in elementary education.
-In addition to making beautiful jewelry, Jackson is a teacher at Wide Ruins Community School.
-He has been making amazing jewelry since the 1970s.
+He was a graduate of the University of Arizona, with a bachelor’s degree in elementary education.
+In addition to making beautiful jewelry, Jackson was a teacher at Wide Ruins Community School.
+He had been making amazing jewelry since the 1970s.
+Jackson passed away in 2025.

 Condition: The Round Silver Sun Face Buckle is in excellent condition.
 It shows very little wear.